 What is PixelCNC ?

 - Parallel: A tried-and-true operation, parallel contouring allows a depthmap image to easily be machined out of material in successive linear cuts.
-PixelCNC allows for parallel toolpaths to be at any orientation, with either conventional, climb, or mixed cutting.
+PixelCNC allows for parallel cut-paths angled at any orientation - with either conventional, climb, or mixed cutting directions.

 - Chevron: Similar to the parallel operation the chevron operation allows for an interesting zig-zag pattern.
 Using the same parameters as the parallel path, with the addition of chevron width and height, you can achieve a wide range of chevron pattern types.
 Leave your step spacing at a larger value and let those toolpaths show through to achieve an interesting chevron pattern overlay on your final workpiece!

 - Spiral: This is another contouring-style operation akin to the parallel and chevron except that the resulting toolpath, you guessed it, spirals outward.
-The origin of the spiral is fixed at the center of the workpiece, but the conventional/climb milling parameter applies just the same as with the parallel/chevron operations.
+The origin of the spiral can be centered anywhere within the dimensions of the project.
+Spiral direction is controlled via the cut direction parameter.

-- Labyrinth: The last of the four contouring operations, the labyrinth operation generates a maze-like toolpath.
+- Labyrinth: The labyrinth operation generates a maze-like toolpath.
 Parameters to control randomness, axial symmetry, and rotational symmetry allow the user to produce a variety of interesting and novel toolpaths that give a fractal-esque appearance to their works.

-- Stipple: Not all artistic endeavors with the CNC should be limited to cutting out 3D art.
-The stipple operation generates an operation that can be used with ball-nose or v-bit cutters to depict a grayscale image, either by cutting holes meant to be dark on a white background, or vice-versa.
-Parameters allow adjustment of how the brightness of the image at each stipple affects its sizing and displacement through a simple particle advection simulation.
+- Stipple: Not all artistic endeavors with a CNC should be limited to cutting out reliefs.
+The stipple operation generates a toolpath that can be used with ball-nose or v-bit cutters to depict a grayscale image, either by pecking stipples meant to be black on a white background, or white stipples on a black background.
+Parameters allow for the adjustment of the sizing and displacement of stipples as a product of the light and dark areas of a project image by employing a simple particle advection simulation.

-- Medial-Axis Carve: Also known as 'v-carving' or 'b-carving' (depending on the cutter used) this operation allows images of black/white designs and patterns to be used in the generation of a toolpath that follows the medial axis of detected shapes and forms in the image, varying the depth of cut along the way in order to cut out the exact shapes themselves.
+- Medial-Axis Carve: Also known as 'V-carving' or 'B-carving' (depending on the cutter used) this operation allows black/white designs and patterns to be used in the generation of a toolpath that follows the medial axis of the depicted shapes and forms in the image - varying the depth of cuts along the medial-axis to modulate their width in order to cut out the original forms and shapes themselves.
 This machining operation is great for creating varied 3D and depth from simpler image input which lacks interesting depth features.

 - Horizontal: Just as with conventional machining sometimes you just need to quickly remove a lot of material.
 The horizontal milling operation serves well as a roughing pass for jobs with significant depth and a resulting abundance of material to move.
 The horizontal milling operation is also great for achieving an interesting terraced effect from depthmap input images.